 For this recipe, I used higher quality chocolate.
 I use a couple of bars of chocolate that were relatively high in cacao percentage.
 I used some bars that were 70% cacao.
 You don’t have to do this; I would recommend semi-sweet chocolate chips if you don’t want to use the bars of chocolate.

 Fudge Jumbles cookie bars store well, and they set up very firm, so they are perfect to bring to a party and to enjoy when you bring them to someone’s house.
 I hope you enjoy this recreation as much as I enjoyed preparing these cookies for you.

-Love homemade cookies?
-Try some of these favorite cookie recipes
+Love homemade cookies and bars?
+Try some of these favorite recipes

 Fudge Jumbles Cookies

 - 1 teaspoon baking soda